How do you get customers to buy from you without lowering your price? Use these 7 science-backed psychological tricks to price your products.

-When you implement the GBB pricing strategy you are essentially giving your customers options.
+When you implement the GBB pricing strategy, you essentially give your customers options.

 Remember, people like the feeling of being in control.
-Tiered price plan, essentially gives your customers the power of choice – which of course, they subconsciously interpret to mean being in charge.
+A tiered price plan essentially gives your customers the power of choice – which they subconsciously interpret to mean being in charge.

-However, the trick is to strike a balance between creating new offerings and pricing them correctly.
+However, the trick is to balance creating new offerings and pricing them correctly.

 Good examples of Good-Better-Best pricing strategy in action

-They have 8 packages ranging from NGN1,800 to NGN 15, 800.
-With these different packages and price points, anyone, regardless of buying power, can enjoy their content.
+They have 8 packages ranging from NGN1,800 to NGN 15,800.
+With these different packages and price points, anyone can enjoy their content regardless of buying power.

 Chicken Republic’s combo package is another classic example of the tiered pricing package.

-Another company killing it with the GBB pricing strategy is Siteground a web hosting provider that provides fast and reliable hosting services to their clients.
+Another company killing it with the GBB pricing strategy is Siteground, a web hosting provider that provides fast and reliable hosting services to its clients.